Machine-to-machine authentication

 Creating tenant tokens via the Admin Portal

-After embedding the Admin Portal, allow your account admins to generate tokens for themselves by following API Tokens guide.
-The type of the token that will be created is defined, by what is chosen under M2M Tokens.
+After embedding the Admin Portal, allow your account admins to generate tokens by themselves as specified in the API Tokens guide.
+The type of the token created is defined by the Access Token type.

 Creating tenant tokens via API

-Generating API tokens via API is easy as 1,2,3:
+Generating API tokens via API is as easy as 1,2,3:

 Authenticate your environment